BLOG

 Employee experience (EX) has long been talked about as the acid test of any employer brand – the reality of expectations met or otherwise.
 But in a world where consumer brands have shifted to build their worth through experience first and foremost – suddenly the connective tissue between EX and Customer Experience (CX) is a growing area of focus and can easily hit the headlines when it clearly falls short – notably recently at the direct-to-customer luggage brand, Away.

 This is made even more complex through the interplay between technology and humanity – and the challenge that EX has lagged light-years behind CX in terms of technological enablement.
 The sad truth is that so many “employee tools” are actually designed to cut costs and make the lives of Finance, HR and Operations teams easier – rather than deliver a customer-grade employee experience.
 As a result, we see HR leaders looking to approach EX differently and learn from CX innovation.
 And there are also CX leaders taking a more holistic view of the organization and looking at how EX can really drive differentiation for their goals.
-Ultimately, there is a big prize: EX that is powerful and makes work easier for employees, thereby delivering both direct and indirect benefits to the end customer and reinforcing the value proposition for employees to join a firm and thrive – win, win, win.
+Ultimately, there is a big prize: EX is powerful and makes work easier for employees, thereby delivering both direct and indirect benefits to the end customer and reinforcing the value proposition for employees to join a firm and thrive – win, win, win.

 “Our views come from not just our ongoing research, but also from helping our clients around the world lead transformations of all shapes and sizes.”